12 most powerful life choices

 You know what they say about a touch, a hug achieving a lot more than words ever could.
 Through touch, we connect with others.
 Touch heals, comforts.
 And it needn’t always be physical.
 A little note, an email, a card, is just as good.
 I choose to be proactive in practicing touch.
 “Kiss and make it well” is something we believe in, in our family.

-11. Nurturing healthy connections
+11. Nurture healthy connections

 I have chosen to maintain healthy relationships within my family and friends.
 I choose how I relate to those I come in contact with, interact with.
 Life doesn’t always bring the perfect connections, but I know I can choose how to react.
 This is one of the life choices everyone should make!

 12. Say yes (or No) truthfully and confidently